Springboard and ICT Skills Conversion Programme

 Expansion of the eligibility criteria for Springboard+ 2017: Under Springboard+ 2017, the eligibility criteria has been expanded to include homemakers and those in employment including those in self-employment who wish to upskill, reskill or cross skill in the Biopharma/Med Tech sector and those in employment, or self-employment in the ICT sector who wish to upskill from a level 7 to a level 8 qualification.

-To date over 35,000 free higher education places have been provided under Springboard+
+To date almost 47,000 free higher education places have been provided under Springboard+

 How to Apply